ibm-cloud-docs/schematics/lamp-usecase.md

 ## Executing the playbook by using command line
 {: #lamp-stack-execute}

-After the pre-requisite is completed, follow these steps to complete the use case:
+After the prerequisite is completed, follow these steps to complete the use case:

-1. Use the GitHub repository, [Ansible playbook for the LAMP stack components](https://github.com/Cloud-Schematics/lamp-simple), and view the `YAML` file.
-For more information, about playbook creation refer to [create playbook](/docs/schematics?topic=schematics-create-playbooks).
+1. Use the GitHub repository, [Ansible playbook for the LAMP stack components](https://github.com/Cloud-Schematics/lamp-simple), and view the `YAML` file, for more information, about playbook creation, see  [create playbook](/docs/schematics?topic=schematics-create-playbooks).

 2. Create a {{site.data.keyword.bpshort}} action by using the `playbook` and `YAML` file.
 The example contains the command to create an action.
 For more information, see [create {{site.data.keyword.bplong_notm}} action by using UI](/docs/schematics?topic=schematics-action-setup#create-action).
-And see [create {{site.data.keyword.bplong_notm}} action by using CLI](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-create-action)
+And see [create {{site.data.keyword.bplong_notm}} action by using command line](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-create-action).

   **Example**